redhat-developer/intellij-openshift-connector/.github/ISSUE_TEMPLATE/Enhancement.md

 ---
 name: Enhancement
-about: Suggest an enhancement for existing IntelliJ OpenShift Connector functionality
+about: Suggest an enhancement for existing IntelliJ OpenShift Toolkit functionality
 ---
 [kind/Enhancement]
 <!--